SebGillman/SpeakerRecognitionGroupProject/README.md

 The group has decided to combine the zhvoice corpus dataset with our own group dataset, which resulted in a total of 3253 people’s speech data.
 These audio files add up to around 900 hours in total and are clips of voice samples at maximum of 3 seconds.
 The different speakers are labelled into different integers, in the range of 0-3252.

-As the zhvoice corpus contains audios in MP3 format sampled at 16kHz, we have created a python script `src/create_data.py` that converts all the audios to WAV format.
-Additionally, the program creates a list containing the file path to each audio and its corresponding classification label (the unique ID of the speaker).
-This data list is mainly for the convenience of passing each labeled voice through the preprocessing and training process.
+As the zhvoice corpus contains audios in MP3 format sampled at 16kHz, we have created a python script `create_data.py` that converts all the audios to WAV format.

+Additionally, the program creates a `.txt` file containing a list with the file path to each audio and its corresponding classification label (the unique ID of the speaker).
+This data list is mainly for the convenience of passing each labelled voice through the pre-processing and training process.

 Below are three example of waveforms from the group dataset
 <p align="center">